0rphee/derive-it/examples/example.typ

     ))
   ]

-  This is using `dedNat`, and it is a repetition of the last one but without the boxing and without dependencies (inputting an array of 3 items).
+  This is using `ded-nat`, and it is a repetition of the last one but without the boxing and without dependencies (inputting an array of 3 items).

-  #dedNat(stcolor: black, arr: (
+  #ded-nat(stcolor: black, arr: (
     (0, $forall x (P x) and forall x (Q x)$, "PR"), (0, $forall x (P x -> R x)$, "PR"),